 In the old-fashioned 4-20mA transmitter, a field-mounted device senses a physical parameter such as pressure or temperature, and generates (in the standard 4-20mA range) a current proportional to the measured variable.
 Current loops provide advantages: the measurement signal is insensitive to noise, and power can be derived from a remotely supplied voltage.
 In response to industry demand, the second generation of 4-20mA transmitters (called "smart" transmitters) were developed to condition the signal remotely, using a microprocessor and data converters.

 Before the advent of highly integrated conditioning systems, process control was implemented using several independent chips for signal conditioning and processing.
-As an alternative, the Sigma-Delta approach lowers cost while minimizing the board space and power supply requirements (many applications require only a single 3V or 5V supply).
+As an alternative, the Sigma-Delta approach addresses the performance requirements of the most demanding applications while minimizing the board space and power-supply requirements (many applications require only a single 3V or 5V supply).
 Single-supply operation is particular suitable for battery-powered portable systems, and fewer components improves the system reliability.